vineethkumarv/sv-wiki/Fine-Grain-Process-Control.md

 join:FORK_F1
 ```

-In the below Fig-2 you can see that At #0 time the object for the process was not created which is shown At #3 but after 10ns time we used self() method in the code so the object was created.
+In the above code snippet you can see that At #0 simulation time the handle for the process class was declared.
+So we are checking at #1 whether an object created or not which was displayed **Not created** Then at #2 we are creating an object for the process class and checking then At #3 it was displaying **Created**.(refer below Fig-2)

 ![fine_self_output](https://user-images.githubusercontent.com/110447489/189285742-8b5f6e52-6100-485f-9ab0-5fcd7ec0b8e7.png)